50054-cdpa/notes/dynamic_semantics.md

 Small step operational semantics defines the run-time behavior of programs step by step (kinda like slow motion.)
 Some times we want to define the run-time behaviors by "fast-forwarding" to the result.
 This leads us to the big step operatinal semantics.
-Big step operatinal semantics in some literature is also called the structural operatial semantics as it leverages on the syntactic structure of the program.
+Big step operatinal semantics in some literature is also called the structural operational semantics as it leverages on the syntactic structure of the program.

 #### Big Step Operational Semantics for SIMP expressions